Scriptorium · /critical-reviews/ · Foundational Texts

 Limitation: Bulliet's developmental parallelism is compelling at the macro level but underweights the Persianate dimension that Hodgson documents in detail.
 The "Islam" in his framework is more Arab-centric than the actual historical record requires.
 Read alongside Hodgson, the argument becomes substantially stronger.

 For this archive: Bulliet's book is the entry point — the thesis statement in scholarly form.
 Read it first.
-Then read the five research pillars for the evidentiary basis.
+Then read the working papers in the four sanctuaries for the evidentiary basis.

 Science and Civilization in Islam